There are four different ways to be screened for colon cancer. Read on to find out which test might be a good choice for you.

 “Virtual colonoscopy is best for detecting polyps that are larger than 5 millimeters, but sometimes errant pieces of stool can cause a false positive,” Dr. Hsieh says.

 If anything is found during this test, you’ll need a follow-up colonoscopy.

 4. Flexible sigmoidoscopy

 This test is similar to a colonoscopy but only examines the lower third of the colon.
 It requires a bowel prep (often with a laxative and an enema) and typically isn’t done under sedation.
 Flexible sigmoidoscopy needs to be repeated every five years (or every 10 years, if it’s combined with an annual stool test).
-If anything is found during a sigmoidoscopy, you’ll require a follow-up colonoscopy.
+If anything is found during a sigmoidoscopy, a follow-up colonoscopy will be required.

-“Colorectal surgeons tend to favor full colonoscopy, as it’s both diagnostic and therapeutic,” Hsieh says.
+“Colorectal surgeons tend to favor full colonoscopy, as it’s both diagnostic and therapeutic,” Dr. Hsieh says.

 Each test has pros and cons, so be sure to discuss them with your doctor.
 Ultimately, the decision is yours, but your best bet may be to pick the test you’re most likely to actually get done.